 What are the current rules for entry into Austria?

-Eased restrictions are in place for entry to Austria: people who have been tested, vaccinated or who have recovered (3-G rule), can enter Austria without quarantining.
-Exceptions are peopletravelling from areas or countries with a virus variant according to Annex 2 of the Entry Restrictions.
+An exception is people travelling from areas or countries with a virus variant according to Annex 2 of the Entry Restrictions.

 Do I need to fill out the electronic registration before travelling to Austria?

 The following persons are exempt from registration for pre-travel clearance:

 - those who enter from a state listed in Annex 1 (see below) and